DevangThakkar/katacoda-scenarios/cloudconductor/creating_CC_modules/step1.md

 `git clone https://github.com/labdave/CloudConductor.git`{{execute}}

-A module has four essential functions:
+A module has four essential functions.
+We shall talk more about these functions in the next steps.

 * `__init__()`